- Overview: Austria

 No general statutory minimum wage exists in Austria.
 However, salaries, working hours, and other working conditions are usually governed by CBAs (collective bargaining agreements) and statutory provisions.

 During the probationary period, an employment contract may be terminated by the employer or by the employee at any time without giving reasons.
 If the parties stipulate a probationary period, it must not exceed one month (apprenticeship: three months)

 Overtime is accumulated if the regular working hours (eight hours per day or 40 hours per week) are exceeded and none of the above-mentioned exceptions apply.
 Employees may only be subjected to overtime if this does not conflict with their considerable interests (e.g. child care, urgent doctor’s appointments).

 Overtime must be remunerated with an additional bonus of 50% in money or time balance.

 Regular working hours are:

-- An eight-hour working day (working hours within a 24-hour period)
+- An eight-hour working day (working hours within 24 hours)

 - A 40-hour working week (working hours from Monday to Sunday).

 Collective agreements in many industries have shortened the regular weekly working hours, for example, to 38 hours.

 A collective agreement may extend the regular daily working hours to ten hours.